rpsubc8/ESP32TinyCPC/readmeEnglish.md

 Then the working directory <b>TinyCPCEMttgovga32</b> will be selected.
 We must modify the file <b>platformio.ini</b> the option <b>upload_port</b> to select the COM port where we have our TTGO VGA32 board.
 <center><img src='https://raw.githubusercontent.com/rpsubc8/ESP32TinyCPC/main/preview/previewPlatformIO.gif'></center>
 Then we will proceed to compile and upload to the board.
-No partitions are used, so we must upload all the compiled binary.
+No partitions are used, so we must upload the whole compiled binary.
+It's all set up so you don't have to install the bitluni and fabgl libraries.
-Everything is prepared so we don't have to install the bitluni libraries.
-However, if we need the sound options, we will need to install the <b>fabgl</b> libraries, only for the Arduino IDE, since for PLATFORMIO have left the libraries in the project.